Dantonio ties school record with his seventh AP Top 25 finish; Spartans also finish No. 16 in the Amway Coaches Poll.

 Three Spartans were selected in the 2013 National Football League Draft: Bell (Pittsburgh Steelers, second round), Dion Sims (Miami Dolphins, fourth round) and William Gholston (Tampa Bay Buccaneers, fourth round).

 In 2011, thanks to its 33-30 triple-overtime victory over Georgia in the 2012 Outback Bowl, Michigan State (11-3) finished No. 10 in the final USA TODAY Coaches Poll and No. 11 in the final Associated Press Poll.
 It marked MSU's third Top 10 finish in the history of the USA TODAY Coaches Poll and its first since 1999 (No. 7 with a 10-2 record).
-It also marked the third time in the last four years that MSU has appeared in the final polls, as the Spartans ranked No. 24 (both polls; 9-4 record) at the conclusion of the 2008 season and No. 14 (both polls; 11-2 record) in 2010.

 Michigan State's 11 wins in 2011 tied a then-school record, as the Spartans became bowl eligible for a school-record fifth consecutive year.
 MSU won the Big Ten Legends Division title outright with a 7-1 conference record, improving to 14-2 in Big Ten play during the 2010 and 2011 seasons.
 The Spartans came up just short of their first Rose Bowl appearance since 1988, falling to Wisconsin, 42-39, in the inaugural Big Ten Championship Game.

 Michigan State defeated five bowl-bound teams, including a victory over the Badgers earlier in the season on Oct.
 22 in Spartan Stadium, 37-31, on a last-second, 44-yard touchdown pass from Kirk Cousins to Keith Nichol.
-MSU also beat No. 11 Michigan for the fourth-straight year on Oct.
+MSU also beat No. 11 Michigan for the fourth straight year on Oct.
 15 in Spartan Stadium, 28-14, a first for the program since 1959-62.
 Other landmark victories included a 10-7 win at Ohio State on Oct.
 1, MSU's first win in Ohio Stadium since 1998, and a 37-21 victory at Iowa on Nov.
 12, the Spartans' first triumph in Kinnick Stadium since 1989.

 Michigan State led the conference in rushing defense (100.5 yards per game), total defense (277.4 ypg.), interceptions (18), sacks (45), tackles for loss (105) and third-down defense (.337).
 In addition, the Spartans ranked among the NCAA FBS Top 20 in seven statistical categories, including sixth in total defense, seventh in sacks, ninth in rushing defense, 10th in scoring defense (18.4 ppg.), 11th in pass defense (176.9 ypg.), 14th in tackles for loss and 18th in pass efficiency defense (113.3 rating).

 On the offensive side of the ball, quarterback Kirk Cousins and wide receiver B.J.
 Cunningham re-wrote the Michigan State record book.
-Cousins, the winningest quarterback in school history with 27 victories as a starter, finished his career as MSU's all-time leader in touchdown passes (66), passing yards (9,131), completions (723), passing efficiency (146.1 rating), 200-yard passing games (26) and total offense (9,004 yards).
+Cousins, the second-winningest quarterback in school history with 27 victories as a starter, finished his career as MSU's all-time leader in touchdown passes (66), passing yards (9,131), completions (723), passing efficiency (146.1 rating), 200-yard passing games (26) and total offense (9,004 yards).
 He also set a single-season MSU record with 25 passing TDs in 2011.
 Cousins' favorite target was Cunningham, who left East Lansing as Michigan State's career leader in both receptions (218) and receiving yards (3,316).
-In his senior year, Cunningham tied a school record with 79 receptions and posted eight 100-yard receiving games, the most in an MSU single-season.
+In his senior year, Cunningham tied a then-school record with 79 receptions and posted eight 100-yard receiving games, the most in an MSU single-season.

 The Spartans were rewarded for their excellent season as 19 players received All-Big Ten recognition on the first team, second team or honorable mention, including a school-record 11 on defense.
-The Spartans had four first-team All-Big Ten selections: cornerback Johnny Adams (coaches), offensive guard Joel Foreman (coaches and media), safety Trenton Robinson (media) and defensive tackle Jerel Worthy (coaches and media).
+The Spartans had four first-team All-Big Ten selections: Adams (coaches), offensive guard Joel Foreman (coaches and media), safety Trenton Robinson (media) and defensive tackle Jerel Worthy (coaches and media).